CodingBlood/SPringBoot-LoadsAPI/README.md

    "weight": 7782
    }

-Response:loads details added successfully
+Response:sucess

 2. GET “/load”

-Query params - (shipperId)
+Query params - (shipperID)

 Response:list of loads with this shipperId